Risa Tabata

-Risa Tabata (田端里沙, Tabata Risa) is a Japanese video game assistant producer and production coordinator working at Nintendo.
+Risa Tabata (田端里沙, Tabata Risa) is a Japanese video game producer and production coordinator working at Nintendo.

 Career

 Tabata was born in Osaka and graduated from Osaka University of Foreign Studies as a liberal arts student majoring in Chinese.
 After graduating, she applied to Nintendo with the intent of doing clerical work at the company, influenced by her experience of playing Famicom games with her younger brother back in middle school.
-Upon being hired in April 2001, Tabata would instead find herself as part of Nintendo Entertainment Analysis and Development, despite lacking any knowledge of game design at the time, and immediately assigned to be the production coordinator for Metroid Prime, assisting with communication between the Japanese Nintendo team and the Austin, Texas-based Retro Studios.
+Upon being hired in April 2001, Tabata would instead find herself as part of Nintendo Entertainment Analysis and Development, despite lacking any knowledge of game design at the time, and immediately assigned to be the production coordinator for Metroid Prime, assisting with communication between the Japanese Nintendo team and the Austin, Texas-based Retro Studios alongside senior Nintendo employee and producer Kensuke Tanabe.

+Following this, Tabata would continue to work on externally-developed Nintendo projects as an assistant producer and production manager under Tanabe, most notably on subsequent Metroid Prime games, as well as entries in the Donkey Kong Country and Paper Mario series.

-On Paper Mario: Color Splash, Tabata served as a co-producer she helped shape the game's thematic focus on color and its distinctive visual style inspired by paper textures.
-She explained that the idea originated from a colleague whose children were interested in painting, and the team sought to use the Wii U’s HD capabilities and touchscreen to enhance gameplay through a card based combat system.
+On Paper Mario: Color Splash, Tabata served as a co-producer.
+She helped shape the game's thematic focus on color and its distinctive visual style inspired by paper textures.
+Tabata explained that the idea originated from a colleague whose children were interested in painting, and the team sought to use the Wii U’s HD capabilities and touchscreen to enhance gameplay through a card based combat system.
 Tabata emphasized the game’s puzzle-solving elements, the strategic use of limited resources in battle, and the inclusion of real-world objects for humorous contrast.
 As her first Paper Mario title, she aimed to bring fresh ideas and humor, working closely with localization teams to adapt jokes for different audiences and enhance the emotional depth of the story, particularly through the character Huey.

 For the next installment, Paper Mario: The Origami King, Tabata continued her role in steering the creative direction of the series by advocating for new gameplay ideas and visual themes.
 She collaborated with Intelligent Systems to introduce the concepts of origami and confetti as the central theme aiming to surprise players.
 Inspired by Nintendo’s design philosophy to innovate with each installment, Tabata contributed the origami concept, envisioning characters like Princess Peach transformed into folded paper forms.

-Since then, Tabata has continued to work on externally-developed Nintendo projects under the purview of producer Kensuke Tanabe, going on to become assistant producer and production manager for subsequent Metroid Prime games, as well as various other Nintendo titles.
+Following the announcement of Tanabe's retirement in January 2026, he stated should another Metroid Prime game be greenlit, Tabata would likely succeed his role.